 The balance of your camp fees must be paid by June 1, unless we have agreed on a payment plan that includes later installments.

-Conveniently pay online via your NBTSC account-the vendor may be identified by your bank or credit card as "DocNetwork."
-(Or, mail a paper check or money order to NBTSC, PO Box 2034, Joshua Tree, CA 92252.
+- Conveniently pay online via your NBTSC account-these transactions will appear on your credit card or bank statements from "DocNetwork, Inc." (Ann Arbor, MI). - If you prefer to break your tuition into monthly payments, it's easy to set that up via CampDoc.
+If your monthly payments deduct from a bank account, you'll receive a discount ~ approx 2%.
+(We need to individually apply this discount, so you might not see it immediately.) - Or, mail a paper check or money order to NBTSC, PO Box 2034, Joshua Tree, CA 92252.
 If mailed inside the U.S., postmarked by June 1 is fine.
 If mailed from outside the U.S., take the necessary steps for us to receive it by June 1.)
+If you can work with very specific parameters, there's a small discount for paying by check/MO-details on our tuition (etc.) page.